Growbot

 Challanges

 This project taught me more than any I’ve worked on so far.
-It wasn’t easy, and the game still has its flaws, but I really enjoyed the process of bringing the idea to life.
+It wasn’t easy, and the game still has its flaws, but I truly enjoyed the process of bringing the idea to life.

 I believe the result could have been stronger with more time and better preparation.